Paul-Reed/dropbox-archive/README.md

 Running the script subsequently, will add further archives to Dropbox, which can be done either manually, by Cron, by node-red, or by other means.

-By default, the script will retain 7 days of backups, although that can be changed in the config file, archives older than 7 days are automatically deleted both locally and remotely in Dropbox.
+By default, the script will retain 7 days of backups, although that can be changed in the config file, archives older than that criteria are automatically deleted both locally and remotely in Dropbox when the script in run again.

 *Many thanks to Andrea Fabrizi for his brilliant Dropbox_uploader script.*